netbox-community/netbox-operator/README.md

 **Disclaimer:** This project is currently under development and may change rapidly, including breaking changes.
 Use with caution in production environments.

-NetBox Operator extends the Kubernetes API by allowing users to manage NetBox resources – such as IP addresses and prefixes – directly through Kubernetes.
+NetBox Operator extends the Kubernetes API by allowing users to manage NetBox resources – such as IP addresses, prefixes, and ASNs – directly through Kubernetes.
 This integration brings Kubernetes-native features like reconciliation, ensuring that network configurations are maintained automatically, thereby improving both efficiency and reliability.

 ## The Claim Model
 The NetBox Operator implements a "Claim Model" which is also used in the Kubernetes PersistentVolumeClaims (PVCs).
-In this case, instead of disk storage, NetBox Operator dynamically allocates network resources (Prefixes and IP Addresses) based on claims submitted via custom resources.
+In this case, instead of disk storage, NetBox Operator dynamically allocates network resources (Prefixes, IP Addresses, and ASNs) based on claims submitted via custom resources.

 ### Purpose
-This model ensures a declarative management of IP addressing and subnet allocation, with full NetBox integration.
+This model ensures a declarative management of IP addressing, subnet allocation, and ASN assignment, with full NetBox integration.
-The users will create claims (PrefixClaims & IPAddressClaims), and the NetBox Operator will resolve them into actual Prefixes and IPAddresses within a designated parent prefix.
+The users will create claims (PrefixClaims, IPAddressClaims & AsnClaims), and the NetBox Operator will resolve them into actual Prefixes, IPAddresses and Asns within a designated parent resource.

 ![Figure 1: NetBox Operator High-Level Architecture](docs/netbox-operator-high-level-architecture.drawio.svg)